 SOFTS-Raw sugar prices weaken, arabica extends rebound

-LONDON, April 1 (Reuters) - Raw sugar futures fell on Friday pressured by recent weakness in crude oil prices and a stronger dollar, while arabica coffee was on track for a fourth consecutive daily rise.
+NEW YORK/LONDON, April 1 (Reuters) - Raw sugar futures on ICE fell on Friday, pressured by recent weakness in crude oil prices and a stronger dollar, while arabica coffee closed higher for the fourth consecutive session.

 SUGAR